Creating a Feedback Culture at Work: Benefits and Tips

 It helps to prepare yourself ahead of time, especially when you need to give negative feedback.
 Try jotting down a few notes to ensure you don’t miss any feedback points, and avoid wording that can be misconstrued.

-For example, if you want to tell someone they need to work on their communication skills, don’t just say, “you need to work on your communication skills,” because that’s not helpful.
+The more detail you can provide, the better the outcome.
+For example, if you want to tell someone they need to work on their communication skills, don’t just say, “You need to work on your communication skills,” because that’s not helpful.

 Instead, you should say something like: “I noticed in our last meeting that you didn’t ask questions or offer any input.
-I would encourage you to share your thoughts in the next meeting to show your efforts on this project.”
+I would encourage you to share your thoughts in the next meeting to show your efforts on this project.

 Sharing as many details as possible is a much more effective way to give feedback because it gives your employees something specific they can use as a starting point for improvement.